 The Foundations are private, nonprofit organizations, and as such the financial statement presentation follows the recommendation of accounting literature related to nonprofits.
-As a result, reclassifications have been made to convert the Foundation's financial information to GASB format.
+As a result, certain revenue recognition criteria and presentation features are different from GASB revenue recognition and presentation features.
+No modifications have been made to the Foundations' financial information in the University's financial reporting entity for these differences.